How to Become a Fire Investigator – In 5 Steps

 • Public service ethics

-Some certification programs may require that you have at least three years of experience in law enforcement before you are able to complete certification.
+Some certification programs may require that you have at least three years of experience in law enforcement before you can complete the certification.

 Once you are ready, expect to stay about two years in the program, where you will have experiences such as: